-The Te Weka Bay profile, adjacent to the jetty, has been generally stable over the survey period, with very slight accretion, particularly on the upper beach.
+The Te Weka Bay profile, has been generally stable over the 2006-2009 survey period, and since surveys began.
 The development of an upper beach berm and the reduction in level of the middle beach during the period of fast ferry operation is evident (reaching a peak in April 2000).
 The berm has remained generally intact since that time